CTA urges caution as US scraps GHG Phase 3 emissions rules

 Canada’s trucking industry is urging Ottawa to tread carefully after the United States signaled a major shift in greenhouse gas (GHG) regulations for heavy vehicles.

-The Canadian Trucking Alliance (CTA) says the federal government must respond strategically to the U.S. Environmental Protection Agency’s proposal to rescind its 2009 Endangerment Finding, which underpins American GHG rules.
+The Canadian Trucking Alliance (CTA) said the federal government must respond strategically to the U.S. Environmental Protection Agency’s decision to rescind its 2009 Endangerment Finding, which underpins American GHG rules.
 Eliminating that finding would remove the legal basis for current and planned emissions standards, including Phase III regulations for heavy-duty trucks.

 CTA President and CEO Stephen Laskowski warned that diverging regulatory regimes could create cost pressures and uncertainty for fleets and manufacturers operating in an integrated North American market.